semrush/intergalactic/website/docs/components/card/card.md

 @## Interaction

 By default, the card is non-clickable.
-But you can use `--intergalactic-box-shadow-card-hover` token for hover state and make title a clickable link if necessary.
+But you can use `--box-shadow-card-hover` token for hover state and make title a clickable link if necessary.

 ![card with clickable heading](static/card-clickable.png)